project-open-data/project-open-data.github.io/chief-data-officers.md

 Chief Data Officers and Chief Data Scientists
 -----------------------------
-he Chief Data Officer and Chief Data Scientsit are an emerging roles in US federal government.
+The Chief Data Officer and Chief Data Scientist are an emerging roles in US Federal Government.